electron/build-tools/README.md

 e test --runners=main
 ```

-Possible extra arguments to pass:
+Possible extra arguments to pass to the runner:
 * `--node` - Run Node.js' own tests with Electron in `RUN_AS_NODE` mode.
 * `--runners=<main|remote|native>` - The set of tests to run, can be either `main`, `remote`, or `native`.